atomicwhale/guides/Holesky_MEV-boost_RPsmartnode.md

+# How to enable mev-boost on Rocketpool Smart Node on Holesky
 ### Adjust BN settings
 Please double check this flag with the BN you are using (I am using Nimbus here)
 `nano .rocketpool/override/eth2.yml`